browserengineering/book/book/scheduling.md

 compared with the active tab to before copying any data over from the commit.

 [^fast-commit]: For this reason commit needs to be as fast as possible, to maximize parallelism and responsiveness.
-In modern browsers, optimizing commit is quite challenging.
+In modern browsers, optimizing commit is quite challenging, because their method of caching and sending data between threads is much more sophisticated.

 [^inactive-tab-tasks]: That's because even inactive tabs are still running their main threads and responding to callbacks from